Skip to main content

 Start with institution status in Plaid Dashboard to check support, downtime, and connectivity before retrying.
 If the issue appears inside a specific Plaid-powered app, contact that app directly.
 On the product side, use Dashboard logs and Item Debugger for request-level troubleshooting, and note that support tickets require Production access and team-level Support permission.

 Tax and reporting duties depend on your situation and current rules.
-If foreign account reporting may apply, add current threshold after verification and confirm requirements with your tax adviser when needed.
+If foreign account reporting may apply, verify the current thresholds and requirements with your tax adviser when needed.

 Educational content only.
 Not legal, tax, or financial advice.